sparkdotfi/spark-rewards/README.md

      - **EPOCH_ROLE**: Manages epoch status (open/close).
      - **MERKLE_ROOT_ROLE**: Updates the Merkle root.
      - **WALLET_ROLE**: Sets the rewards wallet.

+## Merkle Tree Assumptions
+For the spark-rewards cumulative claims to function properly, the Merkle tree is expected to adhere to the following properties:

+1. The Merkle tree can contain several epochs.
+2. The Merkle tree's leaves are not removed unless the leaves' epoch is permanently closed.
+3. When new rewards for an epoch come in and a user already has a previous leaf for that (epoch, account, token) the Merkle tree updates that leaf with the cumulative amount.
+4. The Merkle tree's leaves are unique by (epoch, account, token), i.e., there can't be several leaves (differing in amounts only) for the same account, token, and epoch.

 ## Functions